Irrational-Encoding-Wizardry/guide.encode.moe/encoding/descaling.md

 it is important
 to keep in mind that
 you will typically find that
-the values match the following mathmatical expressions:
+the values match the following mathematical expressions:

 * `b + 2c = 1`
 * `b = 0, c = X`